suborbital/docs/website/docs/how-to/customize-plugins/fully-qualified-module-names.md

 pagination_prev: null
 ---

-# Fully-qualified module names
+# Fully-qualified function names

-Each function uploaded by your users has a unique name called a fully-qualified module name, or FQMN.
+Each function uploaded by your users has a unique name called a fully-qualified function name, or FQMN.
 The string representation of an FQMN is as follows:

 ```bash
 com.example.nawronuq98hqwekj198fkljbeco#default::record-event@v1.0.0